Yeol Eum Son

-Yeol Eum Son (born 2 May, 1986) is a South Korean classical pianist.
+Yeol Eum Son (born May 2, 1986) is a South Korean classical pianist.
 She is an interpreter of the classical period of composers, especially Haydn, Mozart, Beethoven, as well as such later composers as Mendelssohn, Schumann, Liszt, Rachmaninoff and Ravel.
-Son has achieved global acclaim for her performances of Mozart's piano concertos.
+Son has attained international recognition for her performances of Mozart's piano concertos and sonatas.

-Son is an internationally recognized concert pianist with major orchestras, performing with the New York Philharmonic Orchestra, the Los Angeles Philharmonic Orchestra, the London Symphony Orchestra, the BBC Symphony Orchestra, the London Philharmonic Orchestra, the Academy of St. Martin in the Fields, and with such conductors as Lorin Maazel, Sir Neville Marriner, Valery Gergiev, Sir Antonio Pappano, Edward Gardner, and Jaap van Zweden.
+Son is an internationally recognized concert pianist with major orchestras, performing with the New York Philharmonic Orchestra, the Los Angeles Philharmonic Orchestra, the London Symphony Orchestra, the BBC Symphony Orchestra, the London Philharmonic Orchestra, the Academy of St. Martin in the Fields, and with such conductors as Lorin Maazel, Sir Neville Marriner, Valery Gergiev, Sir Antonio Pappano, Edward Gardner, Sakari Oramo and Jaap van Zweden.
 She performs recitals at Carnegie Hall in New York City, US, at Wigmore Hall in London, UK and at the Edinburgh International Festival in UK.

 Education

 Son was born in Wonju, South Korea.

 Son took her first piano lesson at the age of three and a half.
 She made a recital debut on Kumho Prodigy Concert Series in July 1998.
 At the age of twelve, she started studying with pianist Kim Dae-jin.
 At age sixteen, she entered the Korea National University of Arts to continue her piano studies.
 At the age of 18, she recorded the complete Chopin Etudes (Op.
 10 and Op.
 25) for a CD on the Universal Music Label.

 In 2006, she began studying with Arie Vardi at the Hochschule für Musik und Theatre, in Hannover, Germany, where she currently resides.